 The painting was sold and removed to San Francisco in 1889, and the rotunda began to take on an array of ventures, some suitable, some not, to its magnificent size and original artistic intent.
 Throughout the 1890s and early 1900s, the rotunda housed Empire Stables, seen in the above image.
 In 1906 it was configured into a grand, state-of-the-art roller skating rink, promising exersize and enjoyment for all ages, shown in advertisements touting polite instructors and special lunchtime classes for businesspeople.

 Unfortunately, it didn't last long as a skating venue; in 1907, the owner of the property, a Mr. Adolph Ramish, demolished the building and made plans to construct the Adolphus Theatre on the site, later to be called the Hippodrome.

-Given the history of panorama exhibition in only the most cosmopolitan American cities in 19th century, Angelenos can be proud that their city was host to one of the grandest and important panoramas of the era.
+Given the widespread exhibition of panoramas in American cities in the late 19th century, Angelenos can be proud that their city was for a short time host to one of the grandest and important panoramas of the era.

 Return to Main History Page